maxgohren/ESPip-Boy/devlogs/August2025-TheRealWorkHasBegun.md

+# August 21 2025 - Thursday 12:13 AM
+I feel like a mad scientist.
+Staying up late every night to work on my wonderful creation.
+It is paying off though.
+I have never worked so hard on something, and have never received such satisfaction.
+It is a beautiful thing.

+Today was spent adding a buzzer and a menu to be controlled by my EC11 rotary encoder.
+Very wonderful.
+I now have a menu and some 'apps' haha.
+A true device.
+I also spent around $60 on more components to play around with: SMD LEDs for flaghlights and colour, microphones, vibration motors and I almost bought a pieze beeper but remembered I have one.
+It works well!

+Now that the prototyping is nearing an end, with all of the complicated pieces working properly together, I am interested in finalizing the design so that it can become a nice schematic and PCB.
+This means the next couple of weeks will be a lot of researching components and deciding once and for all (at least for this revision) the components I will use.

+I have started my document and I am comparing and contrasting different GNSS modules.
+I believe I have found my special one.
+The Quectel LG86.
+A great compromise between ease of use and integrated antenna.
+I am looking at this one with heart eyes because so many modules on the market do not come with an antenna, or have different logic levels, but this one actually fits the "perfect" description I made at the top of the table haha.
+I will keep looking, and if nothing beats it, I will use it in my final design!

+Goodnight!

 # August 19 2025 - Tuesday 12:42 AM
 I am finally breadboarding my watch as one unit.
 SPI bus with SD card and TFT display, I2C bus with MPU 6050, light sensor and heart rate monitor.
 Soon I will